Corey Seager Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in the league.
+- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.50 team ERA ranks 19th across all league pitching staffs.
+- The Mets have a 4.49 team ERA that ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 162 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Quintana (1-5) takes the mound for the Mets in his eighth start of the season.
+He has a 3.73 ERA in 41 2/3 innings pitched, with 30 strikeouts.

-- In his last time out on Tuesday, the right-hander went 4 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering eight hits.
+- In his last time out on Wednesday, the lefty tossed 5 1/3 innings against the Atlanta Braves, allowing five earned runs while surrendering nine hits.

-- The 28-year-old has put up an ERA of 5.54, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .300 batting average against him.
+- In seven games this season, the 34-year-old has put up an ERA of 3.73, with 6.6 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.